 How to get an Akin Gump training contract

-Training contract deadline (2019): 15 July 2017
+Training contract deadline (2024): 10 July 2022

 University visits and work placements

-Trainee hopefuls at Akin Gump need a minimum AAB at A level and a 2:1 degree.
-Legal work experience is a plus, but not a necessity,” Widdows says.
-“However, if you've got previous experience in a firm with a financial institutions or energy focus, then that is good for us as the work will be more familiar to you.”
+Trainee hopefuls at Akin Gump need consistently strong academics and should be on track for at least a 2:1 degree.
+“Legal work experience is a plus, but not a necessity,” Widdows says.
+“If you've got previous experience in a firm with a financial institutions or energy focus, then that is good as our work will be more familiar to you.”

 Widdows tells us that the interviews are “are very conversation-based – if a candidate can offer up interesting insights, solid commercial awareness and demonstrate an entrepreneurial and intellectually curious approach, then they tend to do well.”
 Interviewees can expect to be asked about their application form and their reasons for pursuing a career at Akin Gump.
 Those who impress are invited back for a one-on-one discussion with a partner about a topical commercial issue or current affairs article, with time to prepare beforehand.

 Akin Gump Strauss Hauer & Feld